62 seasons of wooden bats, chalk lines, and community.

 SCSL Family Members We Will Never Forget

 Jack gave unselfishly from his heart, his talent, his time, and his love of the game.
 He ran this league for over 50 years.
-He got me involved in the mid-80s and we did everything together — working the field, emptying barrels, cleaning the mats, putting up signage, keeping the Standing's Board, the dugout boards, the chalk lines.
+He got me involved in the mid-80s and we did everything together — working the field, emptying barrels, cleaning the mats, putting up signage, keeping the standings board, the dugout boards, the chalk lines.

-So when you come to His Field to play a game or to watch one, look up at the lights and scoreboard and say: "Thank you Jack, for all you have done for this Field, the League, and the game of Softball."
+So when you come to His Field to play a game or to watch one, look up at the lights and scoreboard and say: “Thank you, Jack, for all you have done for this Field, the League, and the game of Softball.”

 R.I.P.
 You will be greatly missed.
-1–4–3, Natalie.
+1–4–3.

 Former IPC Softball Player and true fan — very rarely missed a game.
 Friends Joe Aguiar and Mike Rego honored him with a plaque on the bench at the field.